Blame it on a poorly educated populace.

 The transition continued through the 1980s and even 1990s, until the polarization became complete (with perhaps the exception of conservative Blue Dog Democrats).

 That is our history.
 The number of liberal Republicans waned as more and more progressives voted or ran as Democrats, and the number of conservative Democrats lessened as the Republican party took up the mantle of protector of the white race.

 Without this history lesson, it is impossible to understand American society, to separate party name from ideology.
 How could Democrats support segregation, but a 2013 ABC News poll find a pathetic 5% of conservative Americans support more non-whites in Congress, vs. 50% of liberals?
 How could Republicans oppose Jim Crow laws, but conservatives today be slightly less likely to approve of interracial marriage, according to polls?
 How could Democrats of old join and support the KKK, but today areas with histories of strong Klan activity correlate with strong Republican loyalty?
 How did Democrats formerly rule the South and found the Confederacy, but today conservatives and Republicans rule the South?
-If the Confederate flag is a flag of the Democrats of old, why is it only conservatives and Republicans fly it today?
+If the Confederate flag is a flag of the liberals of old, why is it only conservatives and Republicans fly it today?
 And so on.